American green tree frog: Population structure, speciation, and phylogeny

 One study finds that there are at least 31 tree frog species of the genus Hyla (or Dryophytes) in North America, Central America, and Eurasia.
 Examples include both the H. gratiosa and H. walkeri.
-While many tree frogs reside in the New World, a notable number of frogs inhabit the Eurasia continent and display unique biogeographic patterns based on an analysis of nuclear and mitochondrial DNA sequences.
+While many tree frogs reside in the New World, a notable number of frogs inhabit the Eurasian continent and display unique biogeographic patterns based on an analysis of nuclear and mitochondrial DNA sequences.

 Home range and territoriality

-American green tree frogs will defend their mate calling sites against foreign rivals and invaders using aggressive interactions.
+American green tree frogs are relatively sedentary overall and stay within a localized home range.
+In wetter regions, they will venture to nearby woodlands, but in dry conditions they must stay close to a water source.
+They will defend their mate calling sites against foreign rivals and invaders using aggressive interactions.
 Such behaviors include a combination of aggressive call signals and wrestling from males.

 Diet

 American green tree frogs are insectivores, primarily consuming flies, mosquitoes, grasshoppers, cockroaches, spiders, beetles, and other small insects such as crickets and ants.
 One study suggested frogs select prey not by their size, but according to their activity levels, with the most active prey being the most frequently eaten.
 The same study showed "nearly 90% of Hyla cinerea prey were actively pursued", with the other 10% being "insects walking or close enough to be snatched up by the frog's tongue".
+Another study showed that it is not uncommon for American green tree frogs to ingest plant material.

 Behavior

-Because the species is small and easily frightened, they often does not do well with frequent handling.
+Because the species is small and easily frightened, they often do not do well with frequent handling.
 Some specimens do seem to tolerate it occasionally, so handling frequency should be determined on an individual basis.
 The American green tree frog tends to be nocturnal, so they will be most active once the lights are off.
+They are arboreal (tree-dwelling) and will commonly be found clinging to vertical surfaces using their toe pads.
 Males call most of the year, especially after being misted in their tank.
+Large choruses can be loud and heard up to 1-2 kilometers away.